 - A healthier take on mashed potatoes.
 Sweet potatoes are incredibly high in vitamin A and a nice alternative to white potatoes.
 This isn't a super healthy side but it's certainly packed with nutrients!

-- Melted butter: For melting (optional)
+- Melted butter: For topping (optional)

-How to make these Easy Mashed Sweet Potatoes
+How to make Mashed Sweet Potatoes

 - Parboil the potatoes - Place cubed sweet potatoes into a pot of boiling water until fork tender.